alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 ### Receivers

+A Receiver MAY support the extended [layers maping transport attributes](https://github.com/alabou/NMOS-MatroxOnly/blob/main/TransportAttributes.md#audio_layers_mapping-video_layers_mapping-data_layers_mapping).
+This enables a Controller to select among the sub-Streams provided by a Sender, those that are mapped as the layers of a mux Receiver.

+A Controller utilizing the `ext_audio_layers_mapping`, `ext_video_layers_mapping`, `ext_data_layers_mapping` transport attributes MUST remap the Receiver's capabilities to correspond with the mapped Sender's layers.
+It MUST present these remapped capabilities to the User and utilize them in its operations.
+The remapping operation of the Receiver's capabilities MUST exclusively update the `urn:x-matrox:cap:meta:layer` constraint set attribute, leaving all other attributes unchanged.
+The remapped Receiver's capabilities MAY exclude constraint sets corresponding to layers in the multiplexed stream that are unused by the Receiver.

 ### Senders

 A Sender MAY, unless constrained by IS-11, produce any H.222.0 coded stream that is compliant with the associated Flow `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers`.